zingale/phy504/_sources/parallel-intro.rst.txt

 * Analyzing a large collection of data files

-  * We have a pipeline that works on a single file -- we can run multiple pipelines each on a separate file.
+  * We have a pipeline that works on a single file---we can run multiple pipelines each on a separate file.

   * Each file is processed on a single core.